-The Office of Surveillance Commissioners acts as the regulatory body in respect of RIPA.
+The IPCO acts as the regulatory body in respect of RIPA.
 It is this office that conducts inspections of local authorities to ensure they are compliant with RIPA.

-The Chief Surveillance Commissioner has issued a procedures and guidance document which is Appendix D. This document is available from Legal Services.
+The current procedures and guidance document is Appendix D. This document is available from Legal Services.